RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Managing-Application-Data.md

   ![](images/change-process.png " ")

+15. Click **Save**.
+16.
 ## Task 6: Creating the My Approvals and My Requests Pages

-In this lab, you will create pages where :
+In this lab, you will create pages for the following tasks:
-a) The manager of the employee can go to approve or reject a leave request
+a) The manager of the employee can approve or reject a leave request .
 b) The employee can go and check the status of his request.
-For this we will create two Unified Task Lists.
+For this, we will create two Unified Task Lists.

 1. Navigate to Create button **+** and click **Page**.